Your Handy Guide To Preparing For Interior House Painting

 Unplug and remove all electrical appliances and electronic devices from the space.
 This includes televisions, speakers, game consoles, lamps, and modems.

-Store these items somewhere safe for the duration of the painting project.
-You’ll have peace of mind knowing they’re protected and our team can move around the space more freely.
+Next, remove fragile items.
+Do this before moving heavy furniture to avoid your favourite vase getting broken!
+Store these items somewhere safe and out of the way for the duration of the painting project.
+You’ll have peace of mind knowing they’re protected, and our team can move around the space more freely.

 2. Move furniture to the centre of the room

 Professional interior painters will use drop sheets to protect your flooring and furniture.
-However, moving all your furniture to the centre of the room reduces obstructions so that your painters can safely move through the space to paint, carry equipment, use ladders and easily access the corners of the room for painting.
+However, moving all your furniture to the centre of the room reduces obstructions so that your painters can safely move through the space to paint, carry equipment, use ladders, and easily access the corners of the room for painting.

 4. Dust and vacuum the rooms